Flemington, New Jersey: Local government

-In January 2019, the Borough Council selected Jeffrey Doshna from a list of three candidates selected by the Democratic municipal committee to fill the seat expiring in December 2020 that was vacated by Betsy Driver when she took office earlier that month as mayor.
+In January 2019, the borough council selected Jeffrey Doshna from a list of three candidates selected by the Democratic municipal committee to fill the seat expiring in December 2020 that was vacated by Betsy Driver when she took office earlier that month as mayor.
 Doshna served on an interim basis until the November 2019 general election, when Republican Kimberly A. Tilly was elected to serve the balance of the term of office.

 In March 2022, Democrat Caitlin Giles-McCormick, who had started her new term of office on January 1 of that year, resigned from office.

 Police

-The borough's police department operates under Chief of police Jerry Rotella, with one sergeant, one corporal, two detectives, 10 patrolmen and a parking enforcement officer.
-The department offers a Police Explorer program composed of 20 youth participants.
+The borough's police department operates under Chief of police Jerry Rotella, with two lieutenants, three sergeants, one corporal, one detective, 8 patrolmen, and one Class III special police officer.
+The department offers a Police Explorer program.

 Federal, state and county representation

 Flemington is located in the 7th Congressional District and is part of New Jersey's 16th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Flemington had been in the 23rd state legislative district.

 Politics

-As of March 2011, there were a total of 2,037 registered voters in Flemington, of which 521 (25.6%) were registered as Democrats, 633 (31.1%) were registered as Republicans and 880 (43.2%) were registered as Unaffiliated.
-There were 3 voters registered as Libertarians or Greens.
+As of September 2023, there were a total of 2,466 registered voters in Flemington, of which 912 (36.9%) were registered as Democrats, 756 (30.6%) were registered as Republicans and 764 (30.9%) were registered as Unaffiliated.
+There were 13 voters registered as Libertarians or Greens and 21 registered to other parties.